Diffuse alveolar damage: Causes/Mechanism

-It is important to note that DAD can occur in settings other than ARDS and that ARDS can occur with histology other than DAD.
+DAD can occur in settings other than ARDS and that ARDS can occur with histology other than DAD.
 That being said, the histologic finding of DAD is often associated with the clinical syndrome ARDS but it can also be seen in conditions such as acute interstitial pneumonia (essentially ARDS but without a known inciting cause), acute exacerbation of idiopathic pulmonary fibrosis, and primary graft dysfunction after lung transplant.
 The most common causes of ARDS are pneumonia, non-pulmonary sepsis, and aspiration.

 To reiterate, the hallmark of DAD is hyaline membrane formation.
 There is a similar process which occurs in newborns called hyaline membrane disease, although the preferred term is surfactant-deficiency disorder, that also has the formation of hyaline membranes.
 This disorder typically develops due to prematurity, especially when the infant is delivered prior to 36 weeks since surfactant doesn't start being produced until 35 weeks gestation.
 The lack of surfactant causes alveolar collapse and subsequent damage to the epithelial lining of the alveoli, causing the same path of damage described in the above section.